carpentries-incubator/geospatial-python/episodes/02-intro-vector-data.md

 ## Vector Data Format for this Workshop

 Like raster data, vector data can also come in many different formats.
 For this workshop, we will use the GeoPackage format.
-GeoPackage is developed by the [Open Geospatial Consortium](https://www.ogc.org/) and is *is an open, standards-based, platform-independent, portable, self-describing, compact format for transferring geospatial information.* (source: [https://www.geopackage.org/](https://www.geopackage.org/) ) A GeoPackage file, **.gpkg**, is a single file that contains the geometries of features, their attributes and information about the CRS used.
+GeoPackage is developed by the [Open Geospatial Consortium](https://www.ogc.org/) and is *is an open, standards-based, platform-independent, portable, self-describing, compact format for transferring geospatial information* (source: [https://www.geopackage.org/](https://www.geopackage.org/)).
+A GeoPackage file, with extension **.gpkg**, is a single file that contains the geometries of features, their attributes and information about the coordinate reference system (CRS) used.

 Another vector format that you will probably come accross quite often is a Shapefile.
-Although we will not be using that format in this workshop we do believe it is useful to understand how that format works.
-A Shapefile format consists of multiple files in the same directory, of which `.shp`, `.shx`, and `.dbf` files are mandatory.
+Although we will not be using this format in this lesson we do believe it is useful to understand how the Shapefile format works.
+Shapefile is a multi-file format, with each shapefile consisting of multiple files in the same directory, of which `.shp`, `.shx`, and `.dbf` files are mandatory.
 Other non-mandatory but very important files are `.prj` and `shp.xml` files.

 - The `.shp` file stores the feature geometry itself
 - `.shx` is a positional index of the feature geometry to allow quickly searching forwards and backwards the geographic coordinates of each vertex in the vector